fossas/fossa-cli/docs/features/manual-dependencies.md

 - `deb` - Debian packages.
 - `rpm-generic` - Rpm packages.

-At this moment only following `os` are supported:
+At this moment the following `os` are supported:

 - `alpine`
 - `centos`